encoredev/encore/README.md

 ### What if I want to migrate away from Encore?

-Encore is designed to let you go outside of the Backend SDK when you want to, and easily drop down in abstraction level when you need to, so you never run into any dead-ends.
+Encore is designed to let you go outside of the Backend Framework when you want to, and easily drop down in abstraction level when you need to, so you never run into any dead-ends.

 Should you want to migrate away, it's straightforward and does not require a big rewrite.
-99% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Backend SDK.
+99% of your code is regular Go or TypeScript and the code specific to Encore is limited to using the Backend Framework.

 Encore has support for [self-hosting](https://encore.dev/docs/how-to/self-host) your application, by using the Open Source CLI to produce a standalone Docker image that can be deployed anywhere you'd like.